JoseCMRocha/angular-window-storage/README.md

 It allows you to not worry about controlling anything about web storage or cookies, AND <br/>
 It allows you to worry about controlling everything about the web storage and cookies.<br/>
 <br/>
-There is a slight change, that it probably does everything you need for your management of web storage and cookies...
+There is a slight change, that it probably does everything you need for your management of web storage and cookies...<br/>
 <br/>
 [Table of contents](#table-of-contents)
 ## Usage